On the embedded Nash problem: Curves on surfaces: essential and dlt valuations

 \section{Curves on surfaces: essential and dlt valuations}

 Let $X$ be a smooth complex algebraic surface.
 We give the geometric characterization of the essential valuations and of the dlt valuations in terms of the resolution graph of $(X,D,\Sigma)$.

 \subs{\bf Essential valuations.} \begin{prop} Let $X$ be a smooth complex algebraic surface, $D$ a non-zero effective divisor on $X$, and $\Sigma\neq\emptyset$ a Zariski closed subset of the support of $D$.
 Let $m>0$ be an integer.
-Then a minimal (i.e. factoring all other) $m$-separating log resolution of $(X,D,\Sigma)$ exists. \end{prop} \begin{proof} Let $\mu:Y\to X$ be the minimal log resolution of $(X,D,\Sigma)$.
+Then a minimal (that is, factoring all other) $m$-separating log resolution of $(X,D,\Sigma)$ exists. \end{prop} \begin{proof} Let $\mu:Y\to X$ be the minimal log resolution of $(X,D,\Sigma)$.
 If $E_i$ and $E_j$ denote two distinct irreducible components of $\mu^{-1}(\Supp(D))$ intersecting in a point $P$ and such that $N_i+N_j\le m$, then blowup the point $P$.
 The multiplicity of the new exceptional divisor is $N_i+N_j$.
 Since $N_i, N_j$ are strictly positive, $N_i+N_j>\max\{N_i,N_j\}$.
 We repeat this process until we obtain for the first time an $m$-separating log resolution $\mu_0:Y_0\to X$.
-It is clear that the process is canonical.
 To show that the result is a minimal $m$-separating log resolution, take $\mu_1:Y_1\to X$ another $m$-separating log resolution.
 Let $\pi:Y_1\to Y$ be the morphism through which $\mu_1$ factors.
 Consider $\pi^{-1}(P)$.
 This is necessarily a divisor in $Y_1$, connecting the strict transforms of $E_i$ and $E_j$, since $\mu_1$ is $m$-separating.
-Since $\pi$ is a succession of blowups at smooth points and since $\pi^{-1}(P)$ is a contracting divisor, it follows that $\pi$ factors through the blowup of $P$.
+Since $\pi$ is a succession of blowups at smooth points and since $\pi^{-1}(P)$ is an exceptional divisor, it follows that $\pi$ factors through the blowup of $P$.
 Repeating the argument, it follows that $\mu_1$ factors through $\mu_0$. \end{proof}

 \begin{nota} {\it (Resolution graphs.)} We denote by $\Gamma$ the resolution graph of $(X,D, \Sigma)$, see \cite{BK}.
 Recall that $\Gamma$ is the dual graph of the divisor $(\mu^*D)_{red}$, where $\mu$ is the minimal log resolution of $(X,D,\Sigma)$, together with certain data at each vertex which remembers the resolution process, and in particular, the orders of vanishing $N_i$ of each $E_i$ as in Definition \ref{eqSm}.